marksweissma/reeses/README.md

 reeses is a scikit-learn plugin for piecewise models with learned partitions.

-learned partitions or groups can be assigned through tree based or clustering models, the only requirements is the estimator can be fit on the data and exposes and `apply` method that can assign the appropriate id of the learned partition for new data.
+learned partitions or groups can be assigned through tree based or clustering models, the only requirements is the estimator can be fit on the data and exposes a method that can assign the appropriate id of the learned partition for new data.

 reeses follows the utility patterns in scikit-learn such as